10 IT Security Best Practices to Protect Your Social Media Reputation — and Your Birthday Party

 9. Report IT Security Incidents to Law Enforcement

 Cyberstalking was such a new phenomenon at the time of my incident that local law enforcement simply took my report and advised me to block the contact on all my personal and professional accounts.
-This seemed like a light touch considering the fact that cyberstalking is a felony in the state in which I live.
+This seemed like a light touch considering the fact that cyberstalking was a felony in the state in which I lived at the time.
 Furthermore, I had written proof of multiple death threats.
 However, the only way to force law enforcement to take these incidents seriously is to ensure that they’re properly documented and tracked.

 10. Educate Contacts on Best Practices

 I’m personally supporting #StompOutBullying Day on Oct.
-2, 2017, and there are many additional resources available on the internet to help you learn more about protecting yourself.
-For example, you can check out our companion blog about how you can use dating applications more safely.
+1, 2018, and there are many additional resources available on the internet to help you learn more about protecting yourself.
+For example, you can check out our companion article about how you can use dating applications more safely.

 Cyberstalking is the most severe form of bullying.
 So please share these tips with your children, friends and less experienced professional contacts who might be unaware of the potential dark side of public information sharing.
 Simply click on the links to Twitter, Facebook and LinkedIn that appear below.